Mission

 TDAT Overview

-- Leverage consensus statements, clinical practice guidelines, and related initiatives to improve the quality of dialysis access.
+• leverage consensus statements, clinical practice guidelines, and related initiatives to improve the quality of dialysis access;

-- Increase exposure to dialysis access during undergraduate and graduate medical training.
+• increase exposure to dialysis access during undergraduate and graduate medical training;

 Dialysis access resources will be developed by TDAT to help kidney care professionals transform the delivery of care, reduce morbidity and mortality, and improve long-term outcomes.

-New Online Module: Optimizing Hemodialysis Vascular Access Planning
+Online Module: Optimizing Hemodialysis Vascular Access Planning

 This self-paced learning tool is designed for nephrologists and other staff in an outpatient hemodialysis facility.
 The module is case-based and focused on a patient-centered approach to improve safety and mitigate infections by reducing catheters.